Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 ### Statements

 A program is a sequence of statements.
-Many expressions can also be used as statements (an expression statement).
+Expressions can also be used as statements.

 ---